-The Federals—the lead element of Brig.
-Gen. James Shields' division, temporarily commanded by Brig.
-Gen. Erastus B. Tyler—established a strong defensive position along the Lewiston Lane.
-Their right rested on the river and extended along the Lewiston Lane toward the River Road, where their left was anchored on a high knoll called the Coaling.
-Tyler judiciously placed his artillery here, giving the Yankee gunners command of nearly their entire front which consisted primarily of an open field between the River Road and the South Fork.
-With Fremont cowed, Jackson made plans to attack and destroy this second column.
+While Jackson evaded capture and Ewell battled with Fremont, a Union brigade commanded by Brig.
+Gen. Erastus B. Tyler, the lead element of Brig.
+Gen. James Shields' division, established a strong defensive position along the Lewiston farm lane, three miles east of Port Republic.
+Their right rested on the south bank of the river and extended along the lane toward the River Road, where their left was anchored on a high knoll called the Coaling (there were many charcoal furnaces in the area used by local farmers).
+Tyler placed his artillery here, giving the Yankee gunners command of the open ground between the road and the river.

-Just after 5:00am on June 9, Brig.
-Gen. Charles Winder led the famed "Stonewall" Brigade in an attack against Tyler’s position.
+Just after 5:00 a.m. on June 9, Brig.
+Gen. Charles Winder led the famed Stonewall Brigade in an attack against Tyler’s position along the farm lane.
 Artillery rounds from the Coaling tore into Winder's men advancing across the open plain, driving them back, with Yankee infantry in hot pursuit.
-Though Jackson outnumbered Tyler on paper, Confederate reinforcements were slowed considerably by a bottleneck at the North Bridge.

 The situation east of the River Road was entirely different.
 Thick woods shielded the Southerners' approach, allowing the 2nd and 4th Virginia to advance directly upon the Union gunners at the Coaling.
-The Virginians seized control of Tyler’s artillery platform only to be confronted by an onslaught of Federal infantry.
+The Virginians seized control of Tyler’s artillery only to be confronted by an onslaught of Federal infantry.
 After a vicious hand-to-hand struggle, the Confederates were forced to relinquish control of the guns while they waited for their own reinforcements.
-When help finally arrived in the form of Brig.
-Gen. Richard Taylor's Louisiana brigade, the Southerners again charged the Coaling, this time taking it in flank.
-This was too much for Tyler's men, who hastily fled down the reverse slope.
-With the Yankee artillery position firmly in Confederate hands, the whole of Tyler's line collapsed and withdrew in confusion.
+Help arrived in the form of Brig.
+Gen. Richard Taylor's famed Louisiana Tigers brigade.
+The Southerners again charged the Coaling, this time taking it in flank.
+This was too much for Tyler's artillerymen, who fled down the reverse slope.
+With the Yankee guns firmly in Confederate hands, the whole of Tyler's line collapsed and withdrew in confusion.

-With the two Federal wings now cut off from one another, the Yankees withdrew north through the Valley.
+With the two defeated Federal wings now cut off from one another, the Yankees withdrew north through the Valley, ending the Valley Campaign of 1862.
 After three weeks of marching and fighting, Jackson had neutralized the Union threat in the Shenandoah for the foreseeable future.
+Within days, Jackson would receive orders from Gen. Robert E. Lee to bring his men east to the outskirts of Richmond.

 Join t Fight